 Many of my students have performed leading roles with regional opera companies as well as with professional, community, and college theatre production companies across the U.S., in addition to high school and youth theatre programs.
 Several students continue to participate in critically-acclaimed professional choruses such as the Tanglewood Festival Chorus, New York Choral Society, St. Olaf Choir, Boston Symphony Orchestra’s Children’s Chorus, and Concora, as well as semi-professional choruses, community and church choirs, and have been guest soloists with regional orchestras.
-High school-aged students have been accepted to and performed with the All-Eastern Choral Ensembles, Massachusetts and Rhode Island All-State Festival Choruses, ACDA Chorus, The New England Conservatory Youth Chorale, The New England Conservatory Youth Camerata Chorus, the Central Massachusetts District Senior & Junior Festival Choruses, the Worcester Children’s Chorus, and the Händel & Haydn Society’s Young Women’s Chamber Chorus.
+High school-aged students have been accepted to and performed with the All-National Honors Choral Ensembles, All-Eastern Choral Ensembles, Massachusetts and Rhode Island All-State Festival Choruses, ACDA Chorus, The New England Conservatory Youth Chorale, The New England Conservatory Youth Camerata Chorus, the Central Massachusetts District Senior & Junior Festival Choruses, the Worcester Children’s Chorus, and the Händel & Haydn Society’s Young Women’s Chamber Chorus.
 Students have successfully represented our studio at regional and national level vocal competitions including the annual New York State NYSSMA conference and at the Classical Singer Vocal Competition.
 Vocal master classes, workshops, and performance opportunities are available to my students annually.
 Please feel free to contact me via my Contact Page if you’re interested in private lessons or vocal coachings.

 “Jane is the most amazing voice teacher.
 She is firm yet nurturing, and understands her students both in and outside of their lessons.
 She knows how to take a voice to the next level, in a safe, healthy and age-appropriate way.
 In addition to being a wonderful voice teacher, her professional experience and network make her a tremendous resource and asset for students (and their parents) when applying to college and graduate voice programs.
 My child has been a student of Jane’s for the last nine years and what she has taught her personally, vocally and professionally in that time is simply immeasurable.” – Melissa C., Princeton, MA